carnager/rofi-pass/README.md

 * Auto Typing of more than one field.
 This expects a CustomOrder field in password file:
 ```
 foobarmysecurepassword
+---
 UserName: MyUser
 SomeField: foobar
 AnotherField: barfoo
 URL: http://my.url.foo
-CustomOrder: SomeField UserName AnotherField
+CustomOrder: SomeField :tab UserName :tab AnotherField :tab password
 ```
-* Handling webpages, that autotab to next field.
-For these sites add `NOTAB` in last line of the password file
+The `:tab` field has a special meaning. this will hit the tab key, obviously.

 * Open URLs of entries with hotkey
 * Add new Entries to Password Storage
 * Edit existing Entries